Yashir Islame

-Yashir Islame Pinto (ياسر إسلامي بينتو; born Yashir Armando Pinto Islame, 6 February 1991) is a professional footballer who plays as a right winger for club Universidad de Concepción and the Palestine national team.
+Yashir Islame Pinto (ياسر إسلامي بينتو; born Yashir Armando Pinto Islame, 6 February 1991) is a professional footballer who plays as a winger for Thai League 2 club Ayutthaya United.

 Born in Chile, Islame represented his native country at youth level between 2009 and 2011.
 He switched allegiance to Palestine in 2016, when he made his senior debut.

 Club career

 He was born Santiago, Chile.
 Islame made his professional debut in Primera División de Chile on 28 June 2008 in an away match against Deportes Melipilla where Colo-Colo won 2–0.
 His first goal was against Fernandez Vial in the Colo-Colo victory of 4–2 in a match corresponding to the 2008 Copa Chile.

 On 24 February 2012, Islame was loaned to FC Edmonton of the North American Soccer League on a season-long loan.
 On 14 July 2021, he signed for newly promoted Khon Kaen United.

 In 2022 he joined the team Negeri Sembilan FC on a free transfer.
-Has been with the team for half a year and has become a key player throughout 2022.
 He has helped the team secure fourth place in the Malaysia Super League in 2022.
-It is an impressive achievement as the team has just been promoted from the Malaysia Premier League in the previous year and had shocked the other Malaysia Super League teams as Negeri Sembilan FC was considered an underdog team.
 He has made 14 appearances and scored 2 goals during his time with Negeri Sembilan FC.

+In the first half of 2023, he played for Universidad de Concepción in the Chilean second division.
+In June of the same year, he left the team to move to Thailand.
+In the second half of 2023, he signed with Thai League 1 side Trat FC.

+In the second half of 2024, Pinto switched to Rayong.
+The next year, he joined Ayutthaya United in the Thai League 2.